 As such, the salary of virtual bookkeepers depends largely on the type of employment obtained, the number of clients handled, level of educational attainment, any training and certifications gained, work experience, and specialty.

-Freelance bookkeepers who have multiple clients usually charge by the hour, and they can possibly make around $50 an hour.
+Freelance bookkeepers who have multiple clients usually charge by the hour, and they can possibly make up to $50 an hour.